SpdrTstr93/Math101/Chapter1/Pairwise_Comparisons.md

 | (6) C vs D | C: 25 votes<br>D: 12 votes | C |
 **Total Points**: C = 3, B = 2, D = 1, A = 0

-This method always ends up choosing the [[Fairness Criteria and Arrow's Impossibility Theorem|Condorcet candidate]], when there is one, as the winner.
+This method always ends up choosing the [Condorcet candidate](Fairness_Criteria_and_Arrow's_Impossibility_Theorem.md), when there is one, as the winner.
 In everyday life through, this method is not used much at all.
 If you want to figure out how many comparisons you need to make you can use the following formula.
 $$
 \frac{N(N-1)}{2}
 \tag{1}